 Students already at Warwick for their undergraduate degree undertake a similar programme of study for the final year of the MMath qualification.

 The Master of Advanced Study and the related MMath course are taught by academics with a strong interest in the modules that they lecture and the projects that they supervise.
-The course is therefore both challenging and rewarding and expected to produce highly-qualified graduates.
+The course is, therefore, both challenging and rewarding and expected to produce highly-qualified graduates.
 For example, existing MMath graduates are highly sought after with many continuing to academia or business, commerce, and industry.

 The Master of Advanced Study course runs from October to June each academic year.
 It is a master's level course leading to the same qualification as that awarded to external students taking the Cambridge "Part III" mathematics course.
 The choice of modules is broad, combining some high-level modules offered by the Statistics and Physics departments with those provided by the Mathematics department itself.

 The taught element of the course comprises 6 modules (15 credits each, 30 hours of lectures) which can be taken from a wide range of options.
 These should be fourth-year modules (MA4 or equivalent), although where a good academic case can be made students may take up to two third-year modules, with the permission of the course director.
 Students are also required to do a research project (30 credits) worth 25% of the final mark.
+Please note the deadline for the submission of the Project is 31st March 2020.

 All of our fourth-year maths modules (codes MA4**) are available for MASt students.
 Many of the Physics options shown at the bottom of the page (Year 4 MMathPhys) in addition to many of the Statistics options are also available.